Allergan: 2017-2020

 In 2017, the company acquired LifeCell, a specialist in regenerative medicine, for $2.9 billion and Zeltique Aesthetics, maker of CoolSculpting, for $2.4 billion.
 On June 7, the company announced the acquisition of Keller Medical, a company that manufactures devices for use during breast augmentation surgery.
 On December 12, the company announced the acquisition of Repros Therapeutics, a developer of drugs for reproductive system diseases.

 In September 2018, Allergan acquired the aesthetic company, Bonti, for $195 million.

 In March 2019, the company acquired Envy Medical, Inc. As of 2019, Allergan's Botox product had annual sales of nearly $4 billion.

 In 2018, along with several other drug manufacturers and distributors, the company was sued by several municipalities and states in the U.S. due to the manufacture of opioids, which have been abused in what has been referred to as the opioid epidemic.

 Acquisition by AbbVie Inc. (2019-present)

 In June 2019, U.S. pharmaceutical company AbbVie announced it had reached an agreement to acquire Allergan for $63 billion, which would return Allergan to the U.S. for tax purposes.
 On the announcement of the transaction, Abbvie disclosed that its 2019 net effective tax rate was 9%, but that post the acquisition, the Group's effective tax rate would rise to 13%.
-The merger was expected to close in 2020.
+The merger was expected to close in 2020 and was completed on May 8, 2020.

-On May 8, 2020, AbbVie completed its acquisition of Allergan.

 Products

 Allergan acquires, develops, manufactures and markets branded products in four therapeutic areas: medical aesthetics, eye care, central nervous system, and gastroenterology.
-The company manufactures several pharmaceutical products including Botox (botulinum toxin), Juvederm (injectable filler), CoolSculpting (cryolipolysis), Alphagan (brimonidine), Vraylar (cariprazine HCI), Linzess (linaclotide), and Ubrelvy (ubrogepant).
+The company manufactures several pharmaceutical products including Botox (botulinum toxin), Juvederm (injectable filler), CoolSculpting (cryolipolysis), Alphagan (brimonidine), Vraylar (cariprazine), Linzess (linaclotide), and Ubrelvy (ubrogepant).